-are highly experienced writers and facilitators with specialisms in diverse settings including academia, community projects, and therapeutic environments
+are highly experienced writers and facilitators with specialisms in diverse areas including poetry, writing, arts-for-health, academia, therapeutic practice and theory

 Fiona Hamilton is a writer and arts-in-healthcare practitioner.
 She is tutor and research adviser on Metanoia Institute’s masters in Creative Writing for Therapeutic Purposes, and tutor with the Poetry School.
 She is a facilitator and trainer in many healthcare and education settings, and brings inclusive approaches involving creative writing and arts for a range of groups.
 She devised the Bite Sized Project which provides forums for people to hold conversations about mental health, using creativity, with the aim of promoting understanding and wider participation.